jritten/IWD-website-2024/README.md

 ### Feature Branches

 For new features, create a branch named `feature/<feature-name>`.
 For example, if you are adding a navbar, create a branch called `feature/navbar`.
+I would prefer if your feature name aligns with your issue name.

 ### Bug Fixes